Common fears to sharing your art online

 One of my real passions is to help emerging artists start sharing their work online.

-It’s a topic that often comes up when I teach in-person workshops and also in the discussions that take place in my Facebook community, Claim Your Happy.
+It’s a topic that often comes up when I teach in-person workshops and also in the discussions with other artists and makers.

 I’ve noticed that there’s a common reason that so many creatives avoid “going public” with their art and that’s FEAR.